-Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule that, based on its mechanism of action, we believe has the potential to be a disease-modifying therapy for all patients affected by Duchenne muscular dystrophy, or DMD, regardless of the underlying dystrophin mutation.
+Our lead product candidate is edasalonexent, formerly known as CAT-1004, an oral small molecule.
+Based on its mechanism of action, the inhibition of NF-κB, or nuclear factor kappa-light-chain-enhancer of activated B cells, we believe it has the potential to be a disease-modifying therapy for all patients affected by Duchenne muscular dystrophy, or DMD, regardless of the underlying dystrophin mutation.
 DMD is an ultimately fatal genetic disorder involving progressive muscle degeneration.
-We are currently conducting the MoveDMD[®] Phase 1/2 trial of edasalonexent in boys with DMD between ages four and seven.
+We are currently conducting the MoveDMD® Phase 1/2 trial of edasalonexent in boys with DMD between ages four and seven.
 The MoveDMD trial is a three-part clinical trial investigating the safety and efficacy of edasalonexent in DMD.
 We have reported positive results from Part A of the MoveDMD trial.
-We initiated Part B of the MoveDMD trial in April 2016 and initiated an open label extension of Part B in July 2016.
-We expect to report top-line Part B data in late 2016, contingent on patient enrollment and trial conduct.
-If the results from our MoveDMD clinical trial are positive and discussions with regulatory authorities regarding a pivotal trial are supportive, in 2017, we intend to initiate a six-month Phase 3 placebo-controlled pivotal clinical trial of edasalonexent in ambulatory boys with DMD aged 4 to 7 and an additional clinical trial in non-ambulatory boys with DMD.
+We initiated Part B of the MoveDMD trial in April 2016 and initiated an open label extension, Part C, in July 2016.
+We completed enrollment for Part B at 31 patients in October 2016 and expect to report top-line Part B data in the first half of the first quarter of 2017, contingent on trial conduct.
+If the results from our MoveDMD clinical trial are positive and discussions with regulatory authorities regarding a pivotal trial are supportive, we intend to initiate a six-month Phase 3 placebo-controlled pivotal clinical trial of edasalonexent in ambulatory boys with DMD aged 4 to 7 and an additional clinical trial in non-ambulatory boys with DMD in 2017.
 The United States Food and Drug Administration, or FDA, has granted orphan drug, fast track and rare pediatric disease designations to edasalonexent for the treatment of DMD.
 The European Commission, or EC, has granted orphan medicinal product designation to edasalonexent for the treatment of DMD.
-We hold rights to edasalonexent throughout the world.
+In addition to our work in DMD, we are considering other diseases where the inhibition of NF-κB may be beneficial as potential targets for further therapeutic applications of edasalonexent.
+There are a number of other rare diseases where NF-κB plays an important role, such as IgA Nephropathy